 Staylistening with Raluca Dobre I have been trying to figure out respectful and efficient ways of supporting my six year old unload his negative emotions for a few years.
 It’s been very hard, even more because there is no such struggle … Continue reading

-“Are your parents strict?” was once the only question that seemed to define parenting.
+“Are your parents strict?”
+Remember when that was all anyone asked about parents?
 Now we have dozens of labels, from gentle and calm parenting to authoritative and authoritarian.
-We have tiger moms, positive parents, peaceful parents, even unparents.
-Hand … Continue reading
+We have tiger moms, and helicopter moms, we have free-range parenting, positive … Continue reading

 What is Hand in Hand Parenting?: Day 8 In the last of our series of Listen Launch Posts, Patty Wipfler talks about how children’s deep down fears can erupt in patterns of aggression and how releasing those fears comes through a … Continue reading